Multicultural Apprenticeship Program (MAP)

 You will learn first-hand about working in an agriculture and natural resources-related fields, and experience what college life is all about.
 As a MAP participant, you will earn a weekly stipend that you can spend or save for later use.
 You will also meet many new people from across the state and make friendships that will last long after the program has ended.
 Additionally, you will be introduced to professionals and role models from agricultural industry, government and academic institutions.

 How much does it cost?

 Students participate in MAP free of charge.
-The program is supported by MSU‘s College of Agriculture and Natural Resources and a number of other public and private agencies and corporations.
+The program is supported by MSU‘s College of Agriculture and Natural Resources.
 Students are responsible for providing their own transportation to and from the MSU campus.

 The program begins the fourth week of June and runs for six weeks.

 How do I apply for MAP?

 1. MAP student application